www3838438/dbu/doc/packages/calculator.list.chroot.md

 ```

-gcalctool is a powerful graphical calculator with financial, logical and
+The GNOME calculator is a powerful graphical calculator with financial,
-scientific modes.
-It uses a multiple precision package to do its arithmetic
+logical and scientific modes.
+It uses a multiple precision package to do its
-to give a high degree of accuracy.
+arithmetic to give a high degree of accuracy.

 ```